ang3lkar/ang3lkar/README.md

 ### Hi there 👋

-I am Angelos, a polyglot software engineer and seasoned front-end developer, based in Athens, Greece.
+I am Angelos, a polyglot software engineer, based in Athens, Greece.

 When I am not writing and shipping reliable web applications, I like reading about software history and discovering new things while diving into the basics of computer science.